Our Affiliates

 Deborah Merrill-Sands is an authority on women and leadership and gender dynamics in the workplace.
 More recently her work has focused on the areas of ethics, corporate responsibility, and sustainability.
 She is currently Dean of the Larry I. Lokey Graduate School of Business at Mills College.

-Merrill-Sands, an expert on women's workforce issues, was Dean of the Simmons School of Business in Boston for six years, where she led the School to achieve accreditation from the Association to Advance Collegiate Schools of Business (AACSB), integrated attention to corporate responsibility and sustainability, earned national rankings in areas central to its mission, and received national recognition for its executive development programs for women.
+Merrill-Sands, an expert on women's workforce issues, was Dean of the Simmons School of Management in Boston for six years, where she led the School to achieve accreditation from the Association to Advance Collegiate Schools of Business (AACSB), integrated attention to corporate responsibility and sustainability, earned national rankings in areas central to its mission, and received national recognition for its executive development programs for women.
 She co-founded the Center for Gender in Organizations with CGO Distinguished Scholar Deborah Kolb.
-Prior to joining the Simmons School of Business, Merrill-Sands worked with the World Bank, the Ford Foundation, and the United Nations, working on increasing the role of women in science, and led international teams to address the livelihood of rural poor women and families in developing countries.
+Prior to joining the Simmons School of Management, Merrill-Sands worked with the World Bank, the Ford Foundation, and the United Nations, working on increasing the role of women in science, and led international teams to address the livelihood of rural poor women and families in developing countries.

 Merrill-Sands is the author of numerous monographs, journal articles, and book chapters, most focusing on diversity and gender issues in the workplace.
 She received her MA and Ph.D. in applied anthropology from Cornell University, and her BA from Hampshire College.
 She has received numerous prestigious fellowships and grants from the Ford Foundation, Rockefeller Foundation, Fulbright Hays, and the Social Science Research Council.